chinamike65/hugo-tuolesi/content/book4/book4en.md

 28

-The Bodhisattva Wusang said that human beings have one hundred and ten kinds of suffering, but in fact it is far from them.
+The Bodhisattva Asanga said that human beings have one hundred and ten kinds of suffering, but in fact it is far from them.

 After understanding the suffering of human beings, we should think about it again.
 We still need to reincarnate in the next life.
 If we still want to become human, we must continue to suffer.

 When we really want to understand, after we no longer want to be greedy for the wealth and honor of the world, and no longer want to reincarnate as a human being, we will have the thought of renunciation from the suffering of human beings and the Tao.
 This is also a kind of renunciation, but it is not the middle Shidou's renunciation.

-(3) Three Sufferings The three sufferings are suffering, becoming suffering, and doing suffering.
+(3) Three Sufferings

+The three sufferings are suffering, becoming suffering, and doing suffering.

 Suffering is the suffering of feeling.
 It can be said that it is suffering within suffering, sensitive suffering.
 The suffering we all think is suffering.
 Being ill is suffering, being beaten and scolded is also suffering, and suffering in the three evil realms is suffering.